-The Department of City and Regional Planning at UC Berkeley invites applications for a pool of qualified, temporary, part-time lecturers to teach courses in the undergraduate Urban Studies and Master of City Planning programs should the need arise.
-Screening of applicants is ongoing and will continue as needed.
-The number of positions varies from semester to semester, depending on the needs of the department.
+The Department of City and Regional Planning at UC Berkeley invites applications for a pool of qualified, temporary, part-time lecturers to teach in the undergraduate Urban Studies and the Master of City Planning programs.
+Screening of applicants is ongoing.
+The number of available positions varies from semester to semester, depending upon the needs of the department.
 Lecturers are appointed at 33% time when teaching one course per semester, and at a reduced percentage when co-teaching.
 The department rarely appoints lecturers to teach two or more courses per semester.
 Appointments may be renewed based on need, funding, and performance.

-General Duties: In addition to teaching responsibilities, general duties include preparing course materials (e.g., syllabus), maintaining a course website, holding office hours, assigning grades, and advising students.
+General Duties: In addition to teaching responsibilities, general duties include preparing course materials (e.g., detailed weekly syllabus), maintaining a course website, holding office hours, assigning grades, and advising students.